 - Can be a source of tension among building occupants.

 - High or low temperatures can indicate energy waste resulting from poor heating control.

-Five steps you can take to improve the quality of the air in buildings
+Five steps you can take to improve indoor air quality in buildings

 Now that we know a little about factors contributing to indoor air quality, let’s examine some steps we can take to improve it.